jmbh/RecoveringWithinPersonDynamics/README.md

     b) `tvar_est.RDS` contains the final model produced by `analysis_TVAR_fit.R`.

-### Section 4: Recovering Bistable Systems from ESM Data
+### Section 4: The problem of insufficient sampling frequency

 Generating the 1800 weeks of data with Euler's method in the same way as the original two week data above would have created a ~900GB file.
 To avoid this, we divide the 1800 weeks into 900 2-week chunks, which we ran on a cluster computer.
 The files run on the cluster and the output files are in the folder /generateESMdata: